- Brand design

-Te Pou o te Whakaaro Nui is an NGO developing workforce capability across the mental health, addiction and disability sector.
-Accountable to the Ministry of Health, parented by the larger Wise Group and deeply tied to the sectors they work within, the Te Pou o te Whakaaro Nui brand had become stretched as it responded to a sector undergoing deep change.
+Te Pou o te Whakaaro Nui is an NGO developing workforce capability across the mental health, addiction and disability sectors.
+Accountable to the Ministry of Health, parented by the Wise Group, and deeply tied to the sectors they work within, the Te Pou o te Whakaaro Nui brand had become stretched as it responded to a sector undergoing profound change.

-A large consultation process was undertaken across New Zealand at all levels of staff, partners and stakeholders to ascertain the future opportunities for the brand.
-Consideration needed to be given to all roles the organisation played in its complex system of relationships.
+An extensive consultation process ensued with all levels of staff, partners and stakeholders to ascertain the future opportunities for the brand—specifically the organisation’s roles in its complex system of relationships.

-The brand strategy articulated clearly the position and role that Te Pou played to its stakeholders and the wider workforce.
-A key recommendation was to shorten their name to ‘Te Pou’ and ensure it reflected the work they do as a national centre for information and workforce development in mental health, addiction and disability.
-Colloquially used already, the essence of the term ‘Te Pou’ would become a fulfilment of their responsibilities to their audiences and a strong internal driver for the team.
+A key recommendation was to shorten their name to ‘Te Pou’ and ensure it reflected their work as a national centre for information and workforce development in mental health, addiction and disability.
+Colloquially used already, the essence of the term ‘Te Pou’ would become a fulfilment of their external responsibilities plus a solid internal driver for the team.

-In partnership with Te Pou, a new karakia (prayer) was developed, acknowledging the existing heritage and history of Te Pou while articulating the messages contained within the new brand strategy.
-The karakia was then used to explore the meaning behind the mana of Te Pou as a: connector, supporter, mentor and marker inside their industry.
-Through the project, Voice worked with Cultural Strategist, Andrew Baker, to ensure authenticity within the design process and ensure the new narrative would speak directly to the organisation’s purpose.
+In partnership with Te Pou, a new karakia (prayer) was developed, acknowledging their heritage and history while articulating the messages contained within the new brand strategy.
+The karakia explored the meaning and mana of Te Pou as a connector, supporter, mentor and marker inside their industry.
+Through the project, Voice worked with Cultural Strategist Andrew Baker to ensure authenticity within the design process and that the new karakia would speak directly to the organisation’s purpose.